Cryrivers/manta-style/README.md

 ### Generates mock data directly from your type declarations

-Right now Manta Style supports only TypeScript.
-We are working on FlowType.
+Manta Style officially supports TypeScript and Flow at the moment.

 <!-- some more words goes here @TODO wgao19 -->